Threadstone-Wiki/Threadstone-Wiki/pages/threads.md

 I have no clue what the point of this is.

 ## Miscellaneous
-- The "Server console handler"
+- "Server console handler"
-- The "Realms-connect-task"
+- "Realms-connect-task"
-- Multiple "User Authenticator" threads
+- "User Authenticator"
-- The "Texture Download" threads, for downloading skins
+- "Texture Download"
-- An entire list of clientside "Chunk Batcher" Threads, used for rendering.
-- A list of "LanServerDetector" threads
+- "LanServerDetector"
-- The "Server connector"
+- "Server connector"
-- The clientside "Client Shutdown Thread"
-- The "Sound Library Loader"
+- "Sound Library Loader"
-- The "LanServerPinger"
+- "LanServerPinger"